BartoszKedziorek/Abacus/README.md

 git clone https://github.com/MichaelMuzan/Abacus
 ```
 Run "Kalkulator.sln" file.

+## Inspirations
+The ECS and TextureManager implementations is based on (https://www.youtube.com/watch?v=XsvI8Sng6dk) from Carl Birch's channel named "Let's make games".
+Code in the Stos.h file is inspired on book "Algorytmy, struktury danych i techniki programowania" by Piotr Wróblewski.

 ## License and copyrights
 Portions of this software are copyright © 2.9.1.0 The FreeType Project (www.freetype.org).
 All rights reserved.